somra45/Castle-Siege-JSProject/README.md

     - CSS: Cascading Style Sheets (CSS) will be used to style the game interface, layout, and visual elements.

-    - Web Audio API: The Web Audio API will be used to incorporate music and sound effects into the game.

 ------------------------------------------------------------------------------
 Implementation Timeline